Thesis advisor requests

 - As discussed above, follow the official GSIS thesis guidelines on the GSIS website.
 Note that your submission should include all the core components of your thesis (abstract, TOC, etc.).
 Leaving these out in the initial draft reduces committee members' expectations about the quality of your paper and leads to a generally lower evaluation.

-- If you submit on time, you need to submit three hard copies.
+- If you submit on time, I think the office requires you to submit three hard copies.
 Don't waste money on fancy packaging.
 A simple stapled printout is sufficient.
 Some professors prefer electronic or hard copies, you might choose to check in advance.
 If you submit hard copies, however, the office will take responsibility for distributing them to the committee for you.

 - If you do not submit on time, it is your responsibliity to distribute copies of your thesis to the jury members.